Why should my child learn a second language?

 However, it’s only through being able to understand the language of any country, that the culture of it becomes available.
 Bilingual children have a deeper interest in cultural differences than monolinguals as they are trained to have an interest in it.
 This can make them more tolerant at a younger age.

 As you can see there are many advantages to a child being able to speak a second language.
 We recommend that every child learns how to speak at least one other language as that is what will enable them to interact with more citizens of the world and gain better career opportunities.
+For more information on the benefits of learning a second language please click here.

 Our nannies, governesses and tutors specialise in all languages.